wadewegner/wadewegner.github.com/_posts/2013-10-29-configuring-the-forcecom-ide-with-eclipse-and-using-git.md

 ![Install JRE 6 for Eclipse](http://wadewegner.blob.core.windows.net/wordpress/2013/10/2013-10-30-SoftwareUpdate.png)

 There is no need to remove JRE SE 7 if you already have it installed.
-Go ahead and install JRE SE 6 - they should work side-by-side.
+Go ahead and install JRE SE 6 &mdash; they should work side-by-side.

-You may have noticed I threw in another acronym - the **SE** in **JRE SE**.
+You may have noticed I threw in another acronym.
 SE stands for Standard Edition.
 You may also come across JDK, which stands for the Java Development Kit.
 You don't necessarily need the JDK but note that the JDK already includes the JRE.

-Setting up Eclipse isn't particularly difficult, but I noticed a few quirks when installing it on OSX Version 10.9 (i.e. Mavericks) - using a different OS version (or Windows) may have different results.
+Setting up Eclipse isn't particularly difficult, but I noticed a few quirks when installing it on OSX Version 10.9 (i.e. Mavericks) &mdash; using a different OS version (or Windows) may have different results.

 When you download Eclipse (I downloaded **Eclipse 4.3 "Kepler" IDE for Java Developers**) the first thing you'll notice is that it is zipped and there isn't an installer.
 Take the following steps to set it up.
 (Incidentally, I was annoyed to see that I had to create and register an account to download Eclipse.
 Yuck!)